Prof. Dr. Felix Naumann

 Data profiling is relevant as a preparatory step to many use cases, such as query optimization, data mining, data integration, and data cleansing.
 Topics include an introduction, data structures, unique column combinations, functional dependencies, inclusion dependencies, order dependencies, denial constraints, and semantic interpretation of profiling results.

-- Lectures can be given in English.
+- Lectures will be given in English.